Cody Lambert: Coaching career

 In 2022, after retiring as the PBR's Director of Livestock at the conclusion of that year's PBR World Finals in May, Lambert became the head coach of the Texas Rattlers; one of eight bull riding teams in the PBR Teams Series, which debuted that year.
 The Team Series season runs in the summer and autumn and concludes with the Team Series Championship at T-Mobile Arena in Las Vegas, Nevada.

 In late September 2022, the Texas Rattlers won the event at Thunder Days in Ridgedale, Missouri; the hometown event of rival team, the Missouri Thunder.
 Two weeks later, the Rattlers won their own hometown event at Rattler Days in Fort Worth, Texas.
 The very next weekend, the Rattlers won their third event in a row at Ridge Rider Days in Glendale, Arizona; the hometown event of rival team, the Arizona Ridge Riders.
 The Rattlers ended up in second place during the regular season.
 As a result, them and regular-season champions, the Austin Gamblers, received first-round byes and did not compete during the first day of the Team Series Championship.
 The Rattlers ended up finishing in third place at the conclusion of the inaugural PBR Teams Series Championship.

 In September 2023, the Rattlers won Thunder Days for the second year in a row.
 Later in early October of that year, the Rattlers won their own hometown event at Rattler Days for the second year in a row as well.
 In late October of that year, after making it through the first two days of the Team Series Championship, the Rattlers succeeded in making it to the final round against the Austin Gamblers.
 The Rattlers ended up defeating the Gamblers to win the PBR Team Series Championship title.

 In 2024, the Texas Rattlers were eliminated after the second day of the Team Series Championship.

 In January 2025, the Texas Rattlers defeated the Austin Gamblers to win the PBR Monster Energy Team Challenge presented by Camping World at the Unleash the Beast Series (UTB) event in Houston, Texas.
 In April of the same year, the Rattlers again defeated the Gamblers to win the Monster Energy Team Challenge at the UTB event in Nampa, Idaho.

 The Texas Rattlers finished third in the 2025 PBR Team Series regular season.
 As a result, they, as well as regular-season champions Florida Freedom and second-place Austin Gamblers received a first-round bye and automatically qualified for the second day of the Team Series Championship.
 The Freedom and Gamblers were eliminated after the second day, while the Rattlers moved on to the third and final day of the event.
 The Rattlers ended up finishing in third place at the conclusion of the Team Series Championship.

+In January 2026, the Texas Rattlers defeated the Florida Freedom to win the Monster Energy Team Challenge at the UTB event in Tampa, Florida.